Articles

 • This handout discusses arthroscopy, the insertion of a telescope-like camera into a joint.
 The joints commonly examined and treated using this technique, along with the benefits and risks of this procedure, are outlined.

-• Aspirin is a commonly used over the counter nonsteroidal anti-inflammatory drug (NSAID) and is used to treat fever, pain, inflammation (swelling), and clotting disorders in humans.
+• Aspirin is a commonly used, over-the-counter, nonsteroidal anti-inflammatory drug (NSAID) and is used to treat fever, pain, swelling, and clotting disorders in humans.
 Aspirin poisoning occurs when a cat ingests a toxic dose of aspirin, either through misuse or accidentally.
-Clinical signs depend on how much aspirin was eaten.
-Treatment for aspirin poisoning depends on how quickly the cat is seen by the veterinarian.
+Cats are especially sensitive to aspirin and salicylates, and as a result are more vulnerable to poisoning than dogs.
+High doses may damage major organs like the liver, kidneys, and central nervous system.

 • Ataxia means incoordination within the nervous system.
 There are several forms of ataxia, depending upon where in the nervous system the abnormality occurs.
 The most common sign of ataxia is an abnormal, unsteady gait.
 Treatment of ataxia will be influenced by the root cause.
 Pain management, supportive care (such as anti-nausea medication), and creating a safe environment (e.g., preventing access to stairs) are cornerstones of ataxia treatment.